Culture surveys: the hidden costs of a false sense of transparency

 HOW TO PIVOT

-1. Build trust through behaviour, not surveys.
+Build trust through leadership behaviour, not surveys.

-3. Focus on transparency, accountability, and openness.
+Focus on transparency, accountability, and openness.
 Teach leaders how to create environments where employees can speak freely without fear.

-If you need to solicit feedback anonymously or rely on people responding from behind a screen, it’s a sign of a deeper cultural problem.
-In a healthy, high performing organisation, people speak freely and frequently.
-Leaders know what’s happening on the ground, there are no hidden frustrations or deep issues festering in silence, and there are no surprises because they have their finger on the pulse.
+In a healthy, high performing organisation, leaders know what’s happening on the ground, there are no hidden frustrations or deep issues festering in silence, and there are no surprises because they have their finger on the pulse.

 Relying on surveys as the primary way to ‘hear’ your workforce is a symptom, not a solution.

-What’s baffling is that so many companies persist, when the alternative is both simpler and far more powerful (yet companies are still doing traditional performance reviews, also baffling).
+What’s baffling is that so many companies persist, when the alternative is both simpler, cheaper and far more insightful.